Our Services

 Helpful Resources

-Red light therapy is real science, with the strongest evidence for skin rejuvenation and acne, certain inflammatory skin conditions, some joint and muscle pain, and pattern hair loss, but it is not a cure-all.
+Red light therapy (RLT) is backed by real science, with the strongest evidence supporting its use for skin rejuvenation, acne, certain inflammatory skin conditions, joint and muscle pain relief, and pattern hair loss.
+However, it is not a cure-all treatment.

 If you've searched for red light therapy, you've likely seen bold claims: better skin, less pain, faster healing, hair regrowth, fat loss, and even anti-aging benefits.
 It sounds almost too good to be true.